sgmurphy/wordpress-plugins/newsletter/readme.txt

 = 8.2.7 =

-* Fixed warning in statistics module
+* Fixed warning in the statistics module

 = 8.2.6 =